 Prerequisites at JU

-Jacksonville University offers the required CSD prerequisites online for post-baccalaureate students who are interested in applying for the MS SLP program.
+Jacksonville University offers the required CSD prerequisites on-campus for post-baccalaureate students who are interested in applying for the MS SLP program.
 Please contact Ms. Pamela Adrian, Assistant Director of Graduate Admissions, to inquire about the prerequisites at email@example.com.

 MS SLP program admissions